Water Quality Monitoring Program

 - Dissolved oxygen

-Temperature: Temperature is recorded as it is often one of the most important factors influencing the growth of marine and aquatic organisms.
+Temperature: Temperature is often one of the most important factors influencing the growth of marine plants and animals.
 Many other water quality parameters and biological processes may also be influenced by temperature.
 There is also evidence that certain parasites and other potential pathogens to fish and shellfish vary in abundance according to physical properties like temperature and salinity.
-The temperature can be recorded in both Fahrenheit (F) or Celsius (C) and converted using the following conversion equations: °F = (1.8 x °C) +32 and °C = (°F-32) x 0.555
+The temperature can be recorded in Fahrenheit (F) or Celsius (C) and converted using the following conversion equations: °F = (1.8 x °C) +32 and °C = (°F-32) x 0.555

 Salinity (ppt = parts per thousand): The percentage of salts dissolved in full strength seawater is approximately 3.5% (or 35 ppt) and can vary slightly depending on location, depth and season.
 Factors that may dilute or lower salt concentrations include precipitation, river or storm water runoff, and ice melt.
 For instance, a lower level of salinity may occur after the influence of storm water runoff from a nearby storm drain or parking lot.
 Conversely, the salt concentration may be increased by evaporation or drought.
 Changes in salinity can stress marine organisms, as well as allow the opportunity for proliferation of different fouling or pathogenic organisms.